Adam Ball: Cricket career

 Ball grew up playing for Bexley Cricket Club in the Kent Cricket League.
 He was called in to the England under-19 squad in December 2009 as a 16 year old and made his debut in January 2010 against Afghanistan Under-19s in the 2010 Under-19 World Cup.
 He signed his first professional contract with Kent in February of the same year, still only 16.

 His senior Kent debut came later in 2010 against Durham in the 2010 Clydesdale Bank 40 and was followed by his first-class cricket debut the following season against Gloucestershire.

-Ball played for England under-19s until 2012, captaining the side in the 2012 Under-19 World Cup in Australia.
-After an immediate impact in Kent's limited overs sides he later found opportunities to play for Kent "limited".
+Ball played for England under-19s until 2012, captaining the team in the 2012 Under-19 World Cup in Australia.
+After an immediate impact in Kent's limited overs teams he later found opportunities to play for Kent "limited".
 He was released by Kent at the end of the 2017 season, joining Suffolk County Cricket Club as a professional player in March 2018.
 Ball played for Copdock and Old Ipswichian in the East Anglian Premier Cricket League during the season, but his work commitments meant that he was unable to play as frequently as required and he was not re-engaged as a professional by the county in 2019.